kimco2/VBA_scripting/README.md

 # VBA-challenge
 Module 3 homework

+Hello

-This project was created by Kim Coleman for the module 3 VBA challenge.
+This project was created by Kim for the module 3 VBA challenge.

 The project contains six files.